How to Make a Budget in 7 Simple Steps

 To truly understand all of the categories and know that you are not forgetting an expense – download our Cents Plan (AKA budget).

-The basic expenses to live is a mandatory expense.
+The basic fixed expenses to live is a mandatory expense.

 Basic needs include shelter, food, clothing, and transportation.

-Bottom line the mandatory expenses you need to survive day in and out.
+Bottom line is the mandatory expenses you need to survive the day in and out.

 For instance: bus fare to get to and from work would be a mandatory expense.
 Financing a brand new SUV is not a mandatory expense.